 Easton Industrial Air provided a Aerovent 36″ Fibreglass Axial fan constructed of a fire-retardant polyester resin with ASTME-84 Class 1 flame spread of <25.
 Included a one-piece fibreglass curb base with seamless construction.
 Bearing and belts are enclosed in an air insulated fibreglass housing to protect them from the airstream gases, fumes and vapours.
 All hardware is 316 Stainless Steel to avoid any erosion.
 A Stainless Steel velocity cone thrusts the exhaust up and away from the building.
 The fan also included the Ultra Violet Inhibitor to protect the resin from discolouring.

 HVAC equipment had to be corrosion resistant as it is exhausting steam from the Atmospheric Double Dryer Drums [ADDD] creates moisture and chemical exposure the exhaust fan.
-The exhaust is required to shoot up into the atmosphere as high as practical to allow the plume to be carried away from he buildings.
+The exhaust is required to shoot up into the atmosphere as high as practical to allow the fumes to be carried away from he buildings.

 Fan housing and Propeller constructed of fire-retardant reinforced polyester resin. that extend more than 8 feet above the roof deck must be secured with guy wires.
 However, fans that satisfy the owner’s design specifications would extend nearly 12 feet above the roof.